tuxwerk/tx.slider/README.rst

 Introduction
 ============
-This product allows you to add slideshows to any page on a plone site.
+This product allows you to add slideshows to any page on a plone (version 4.3) site.
 It is based on the cycle2 jquery library: http://malsup.com/jquery/cycle2/

 How-to
 ------